-The Community Road Safety program is funded by Vicroads and delivered by Whittlesea Community Connections in collaboration with Melbourne Polytechnic.
-The program support newly arrived who do not have a learners permit and or have Victorian drivers licence.
-The program aims to provide information on Victorian road rules, highlights key road safety concerns, rights and responsibilities under the Australian licencing system.
+The Community Road Safety program is funded by VicRoads and delivered by Whittlesea Community Connections in collaboration with Melbourne Polytechnic.
+The program supports newly arrived who do not have a Victorian driver’s licence or learner’s permit.
+The program aims to provide information on Victorian road rules, highlight key road safety concerns, as well as rights and responsibilities under the Australian licencing system.
 Delivering this course increases participants’ awareness of road rules, road safety and promotes safer driving in the community.
-The provision of purchased and supervised lesson also help learners acquire their probationary licence.
+The provision of purchased and supervised lessons also helps learners acquire their probationary licence.

 - Newly arrived, living, studying or working within the City of Whittlesea

 - Aged over 21 years and do not have a Victorian licence